Page Table of Contents

 Here, we will present the system migration process via professional disk cloning software - EaseUS Disk Copy.
 It lets you easily install a new M.2 SSD on your laptops and desktops without reinstalling Windows.

 EaseUS Disk Copy is an easy-to-use disk cloning utility for Windows 11/10/8/7.
 You can utilize it to clone a hard drive, system, or partition within a few clicks.
 It enables you to do full disk and partition-level cloning and resize partitions when cloning a disk.
-In addition, it also lets you upgrade a hard drive to a bigger one and clone an HDD to an SSD.
-And it can also clone a hard disk with bad sectors and help migrate Windows 10 from one PC to another.
+In addition, it also lets you clone your boot disk to a new SSD and clone an HDD to an SSD.
+It can also clone a hard disk with bad sectors and help migrate Windows 10 from one PC to another.

 The following are the detailed steps to clone the Windows system to a new SSD.